GameDEV-UPC/max-developer-guide/src/setup/getting_started/toolchain_setup.md

-# Setting up the toolchain
+# Setting up the tool-chain

-In order to ensure a consistent developement environment accross machines, we use [Nix](https://nixos.org/).
-You can opt out of using Nix, in which case you can skip this section, although you will not recieve support if Max is not building correctly for you.
+In order to ensure a consistent development environment across machines, we use [Nix](https://nixos.org/).
+You can opt out of using Nix, in which case you can skip this section, although you will not receive support if Max is not building correctly for you.

 ## Installing and configuring Nix